hshin-git/GyroM5/README-en.md

 # Roadmap
-The following are some ideads for improving your GyroM5.
+The followings are some ideads for improving your GyroM5.

 - Wireless setting GyroM5 by smartphone
 - Automatic tuning of PID gain parameters